-Brian D. McLaren wrote a book entitled Naked Spirituality about getting naked before God, but it was about a spiritual nakedness, “about stripping away the symbols and status of public religion—the Sunday dress version people call ‘organized religion'” (p. vii).
+Brian D. McLaren wrote a book entitled Naked Spirituality about getting naked before God.
+But after describing Jesus being stripped of his clothing three times before his crucifixion, and being hung stark naked on the cross, he says: “This is a book about getting naked — not physically, but spiritually.
+It is about stripping away the symbols and status of public religion—the Sunday dress version people call ‘organized religion'” (p. vii).
 Actually, I’ve devoted my life to “organized religion” as a pastor of congregations and as a teacher of liturgy and worship.
 I also think we ought to return to “Sunday dress” to impress upon our minds through our bodies a sense of the importance of what we are doing when we engage in public worship in the presence of the living God.
-Precisely because the way to the mind is through the body I’ve also given some thought to what it’s like to be physically naked in the presence of that living God before whom “no creature is hidden, but all are naked and laid bare to the eyes of the one to whom we must render an account” (Hebrews 4:13).
+But precisely because the way to the mind is through the body I’ve also given some thought to what it’s like to be physically naked in the presence of that living God before whom “no creature is hidden, but all are naked and laid bare to the eyes of the one to whom we must render an account” (Hebrews 4:13).
+Perhaps this is why artists like Michelangelo painted bodies being raised from the dead naked when Christ comes again as Judge in this mural of “The Last Judgment” above the altar in the Sistine Chapel.

 Nudity in American Culture